 While there are definitely desktop converters that are ergonomically designed, their ergonomic benefits can sometimes depend on the existing desktop that they’re sitting on.
 Standing desks offer more stability.
 They’re also usually adjusted electronically, which offers additional benefits.

 Take for example the Vision Two Motor Electric Adjustable Desk.
 It has a motorized lift, comes with safety adjustment precautions, and its height settings can be programmable.
 If it ever comes into contact with an obstruction during adjustment, it uses a safety feature that causes the desk to rebound and prevent possible damage.
 It also has a desk lock setting so users can’t accidentally adjust the desk’s height whilst working.

 You need to plan ahead for the arrival of your sit-stand workstations.
 Assembly of one workstation can take at least an hour, and it’s probably not the best idea to leave assembly to someone in the office.
 This big of a change in terms of office furniture may also ask for some renovation to the office environment.

 If your commercial office space is already fitted with desks, you might also need to dispose of them to make room for your new office workstations.
 Although, if you want to keep your company office environmentally friendly, you could always donate them or sell them.

 Since we’re talking about full workstations here, it’s understandable that they’d be more expensive.
 But since flexible offices and standing workstations are getting more commonplace in Australia, it’s becoming easier to find amazing standing desk and workstation options from companies that offer customised solutions.

-An example of this is the Primo Crank+ Manual Desk.
+An example of this is the EON Crank+ Manual Desk.
 It offers the much needed stability of an ergonomic standing desk, but it doesn’t cost as much as a standing desk that has a motorized lift.